cmatthews20/ferry-reservation-app/README.md

 `docker run --name frs-db -p 5432:5432 -e POSTGRES_USER=frs -e POSTGRES_PASSWORD=password -d postgres`

 This command creates a new docker container with postgres running inside.

+- Except now we are using SQLite database...i just created a database folder with a database file...that should work fine, I verified it in DataGrip